hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

   * [O2](http://www.o2online.ie/)
   * [Three](http://www.three.ie/)

-6. If you coming from a South European country don't forgot to buy some warm clothes because the Winter is long, cold and rainy.
+6. If you coming from a South European country don't forget to buy some warm clothes because the Winter is long, cold and rainy.

 ## Overall Experience